Skip to main content

 His grandfather Gifuku, a noted scholar, taught him the Confucian classics, essential education for the noble class (shizoku), which shaped Funakoshi's teachings on morality in Budō.

 At 21 years old, he eventually cut his hair to get a position as an assistant instructor in a primary school.
-When he reported to his parents, his father an mother became angry and ashamed.
-He followed this career for 30 years and turned down promotions to stay in Shuri and do not interrupt the karate training.
+When he reported to his parents, his father and mother became angry and ashamed.
+He followed this career for 30 years and turned down promotions to stay in Shuri and not interrupt the karate training.

 Itosu, from a shizoku (noble) family and a good friend of Asato, also taught the art to Funakoshi during the sessions in the backyard of Asato's house and observing the discussion of his masters, he learned the art deeply in its spiritual and physical aspects.

-In his leisure time, Funakoshi was a calligrapher, a poet, and writer.
+In his leisure time, Funakoshi was a calligrapher, poet, and writer.
 He authored four books: Karate Jitsu, Karate-do, My Way of Life, Karate-do Kyohan: The Master Text, and Karate-do Nyumon.

-From born prematurely and a sick baby to a strong man with noble spirit and character, Master Funakoshi set an austere standard very few of us would want or could to equal.
+From born prematurely and a sick baby to a strong man with noble spirit and character, Master Funakoshi set an austere standard very few of us would want or could equal.